mathdube/sphinx-resume/README.md

 @$(SPHINXBUILD) -M $@ "$(SOURCEDIR)" "$(BUILDDIR)" $(SPHINXOPTS) $(O) -E -D language=en
 ```

-- The resulting pages are placed in docs/ and can simply be pushed back to GitHub Pages as-is.
+- The resulting pages are placed in docs/ and can be pushed back to GitHub Pages as built.

 ### Build and deploy on cloud.

 The whole set of steps can be achieved locally, but I thought that down the road it might be fun to not have to worry
 about where I'm building this, it's also a cool way to try out AWS CodeBuild.

-- `buildspec.yml` Instructions on how to build are put in the buildspec.yml file.
-Typically they're simply commands
+- **Build instructions** Instructions on how to build are put in the `buildspec.yml` file.
+When the AWS CodeBuild project is setup and run this file will be loaded from source code and executed by CodeBuild.
-or in some cases packages to install as prereqs.
-This is done in four stages.
+Typically they're commands or in some cases packages to install as prereqs.
+This is done in four stages: install, pre-build, build and post-build.

-- `requirements.txt` contains the python packages that we need to build a successful project.
+- **Python prerequisites** `requirements.txt` contains the python packages that we need to build a successful project.
-To install them I simply setup a python venv and do a pip install from the  `requirements.txt` file
+To install them I setup a python venv and do a pip install from the `requirements.txt` file

-- `make html` is invoke just like before to create the artifacts in docs/
+- **Buidling** `make html` is invoke just like in the previous section by CloudBuild
+as per the instructions in the `buildspect.yaml` to create the artifacts in docs/.

-- I setup a deploy key in GitHub and placed that key in a dedicated S3 bucket accessible to my AWS CodeBuild project.
+- **Deploying** : I setup a deploy key in GitHub and placed that key in a dedicated S3 bucket accessible to my AWS CodeBuild project.
 Once the artifacts are ready, in the post-build I just pull the key, add docs/ to the
 commit and push it back to GitHub Pages.